Mar 282023

 Op Amp Tester

 Many times we have an operational amplifier in our workshop or laboratory, and we do not know if it is in good or bad condition.
-This op amp tester alarm project lets us get out of the doubt.
+This op amp tester lets us get out of the doubt.

 Note: This op amp tester works well for 741 Integrated Circuits (IC) and others with the same pin configuration.